GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 Configure your connection details, all of these fields need to be filled out.
 [Further details on the fields are here.](https://docs.oracle.com/en/cloud/paas/integration-cloud-service/icser/creating-connection.html#GUID-1B92F72F-4AA8-4C2B-9E93-8F9760EEE859)

-# Generic REST Trigger Walkthrough
+# Generic REST Trigger Walkthrough, order creation

 The .iar file for this integration is in this repo, ERP_CREATE_ORDER.iar.
 If you import this to your environment, update the connection details to use your environments before activating the integration.